Grape, Vanessa

 Hardy to around -20F.
 Very high quality seedless red grape with thin skin and good eating quality.
 Strawberry, non-foxy flavor.
 Can produce good yields on fertile soil in moderated sites.
 Good variety for greenhouse production.
 Selected by Vineland Station, ON.

-Care: Grapes prefer a bit of an acidic soil, between 5.5 and 6.5.
+Grapes prefer acidic soil.
 They need a location with full sun.
 You may get a harvest in a couple of years, but you can expect to wait up to 4.
 See the Resources below for additional information related to cultivating grapes.

 Growing grapes in the home garden, University of Minnesota Extension